-In Helsinki 36 athletes continued to the first step of the final, which were athletes positioned 13-40 from the general standing, top 3 from a separate standing of Squad 1-8, top 2 from a separate standing of Squad 9-10 and top 3 from the Desperado Squad.
-The 36 athletes played 6 games Saturday night starting from scratch.
+36 of these athletes continued to the first step of the final, which were athletes positioned 13-40 from the general standing, top 3 from a separate standing of Squad 1-8, top 2 from a separate standing of Squad 9-10 and top 3 from the Desperado Squad.
+The 36 athletes played 6 games starting from scratch Saturday night.

 Step 2 of the final included athletes positioned 1-12 from the general standing combined with top 24 from step 1.
 The 36 athletes played 8 games Sunday morning starting from scratch.